ASufiyan7/RAG_assignment/README.md

 * Implementation of Cross-Encoder Reranking.
 * JSON schema validation for structured data.
-* Integration with LangSmith for observability.
+* Basic logging and tracing for better observability.